heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 Some locations were not found by pdf2gtfs, even if they actually exist on OSM.
 This is due both to the manner the dataset is filtered (i.e. using the stop name), and the fact that some of the transit agency names differ from the names used in OSM.

-Due to the fact that during development, focus laid on german transit agencies, the location detection (obviously) used the OSM data for Germany.
-However, as seen in the [heatmap](#figure_osm_heatmap), the density of available, useful data in Germany (and europe in general) is a lot higher than in most other countries.
-This means, that depending on country (and probably population density, as well), the results may be worse than displayed here.

 <figure id="figure_osm_heatmap">
     <img src="/img/project-transform-timetables-into-gtfs/osm_comparison.png"